 - Sending HC to a nursing home at a cost of £3,557.50 per month;

 - Paying for private care at a cost of £3,900 per month; or

 - CC providing HC with personal care within the home environment at a cost of £1,500 per month.

 Having considered the various options, the family decided on the third option since they considered it to be in HC’s best interests.
 Senior Judge Lush was satisfied with the explanations given by CC and the family members.
 In his opinion, the payments CC made to himself for caring for HC were not unreasonable.
 If anything, they were affordable and less expensive than alternative care proposals.

 The Judge therefore retrospectively approved and authorised the costs paid to the Deputy for caring for HC from September 2009.
 In addition, going forwards, the Judge authorised the Deputy to pay himself a sum not exceeding £1,500 per month for the provision of care services and these payments would be index-linked each year to reflect inflation and to avoid the need for repeat applications to the Court of Protection to re-calculate the care allowance.

 Senior Judge Lush also did not see any reason for removing CC as Deputy, but ordered him to keep invoices, receipts and all other financial records.

-Deputies and Attorneys should carefully consider how much they can reasonably pay themselves and family members for providing care to P. Before any payments are made, it is advisable to seek legal advise on making an application to the Court of Protection for their approval of care allowance.
+Court of protection problems are common.
+To avoid issues, deputies and attorneys should carefully consider how much they can reasonably pay themselves and family members for providing care to P. Before any payments are made, it is advisable to seek legal advise on making an application to the Court of Protection for their approval of care allowance.